 Treatment at CHOP

 Once Marta was admitted to CHOP, the Lymphatic team used dynamic contrast MR lymphangiography (DCMRL) to map the anatomy and flow of her lymph system and locate leaking vessels.
-This imaging test was developed by CHOP’s Center for Lymphatic Imaging and Interventions, and provides a more detailed view of the lymphatic system than conventional lymphangiography.
+This imaging test was developed by CHOP’s Jill and Mark Fishman Center for Lymphatic Disorders, and provides a more detailed view of the lymphatic system than conventional lymphangiography.
 It is used to plan the lymphatic interventional procedure.

-Dr. Itkin and Dr. Dori then perform selective lymphatic embolization, a procedure that seals the leaking ducts.
+Doctors then performed selective lymphatic embolization, a procedure that seals the leaking ducts.
 DCMRL allows doctors to target lymphatic ducts causing the leaks, while leaving the rest of the lymph system intact.

 After four of these procedures, Marta’s doctors felt confident they had repaired all of the leaks in her lymphatic system.
 They removed the ports in her back and chest that had been used to drain fluid.
 Finally, she could lie down comfortably without feeling pressure on her chest and medical devices sticking out of her.